 There’s a lot of music currently springing from Nigeria, Africa but still, not enough room from the female individuals making their mark on this new boom, to add to this minimal figure which needs an equal boost is Bella Alubo.
 A signee under the label Tinny Entertainment, she’s a figure of her own creating music she hopes won’t be trapped in a box but given room to be explored like the ideas and sounds she surrounds herself with.
 Getting a big push after releasing two projects and a load of singles to keep her audience curious about what else she has in store, her answer with each track is simple ‘so much more’.

 A career which started with hip-hop influenced sounds is expanding into a large variety of other sonics as she finds her voice and grows her art defining herself along the way, with a very philosophical mind her direction is one filled with love, strength and will to explore one’s gift.
 You can’t easily see the layers within as one might be quick to judge her as a simple hip individual riding the wave but there’s a lot more within as she reveals in our conversation.
-This year she aims to make it a defining one and we’re glad to have her words documented as one of the women in music doing this to break the mould.
+This year she aims to make it a defining one and we’re glad to have her words documented as one of the women in music doing this to break the mold.

 How would define your music journey so far?